Guide to Cheap Train Travel in Southeast Asia

 - Bangkok to Chiang Mai: You can choose from overnight or day trains, with a variety of pricing and class options.

-- Bangkok to Kanchanaburi: History buffs will love this route which shows off a number of interesting sites including the Bridge over River Kwai and Hellfire Pass.
+- Bangkok to Kanchanaburi and the Bridge over River Kwai: History buffs will love this route which shows off a number of interesting sites including the Bridge over River Kwai and Hellfire Pass.

 - Thailand to Singapore: There are trains that can take you all the way from northern Thailand through to Singapore over a few days at a cost of less than US$100.
 As part of an overland trip, it is a fabulous way to see much of what these three countries have to offer.
 Be sure to make time to get off the train and enjoy the sights for a few days in desired destinations along the way.
 Chiang Mai, Bangkok, Penang, and Kuala Lumpur, and Singapore are popular stops on this route.